openguild-labs/substrate-kitties/README.md

 ### Step 1: Clone repository + Setup code template on your local

-There are multiple version for this awesome Substrate Kitties tutorial.
-However, based on my experience, those are outdated and it takes you a lot of time to set up a right dependecy version to work on.
+There are multiple versions of this awesome Substrate Kitties tutorial.
+However, based on my experience, those are outdated and it takes you a lot of time to set up the right dependency version to work on.

-So please checkout `1-setup` to get well-tested code template for this tutorial.
+So please checkout `1-setup` to get a well-tested code template for this tutorial.

 ```shell
 git clone https://github.com/lowlevelers/substrate-kitites.git
 git checkout 1-setup
 ```

-After checking the branch, please run below command to test if you can run a node from your local environment.
+After checking the branch, please run the below command to test if you can run a node from your local environment.

 ```
 cd substrate-kitties